GoogleCloudPlatform/endpoints-samples/k8s/README.md

    if you use [MiniKube](http://kubernetes.io/docs/getting-started-guides/minikube/)

 2. [Create your service account credentials](https://cloud.google.com/storage/docs/authentication#generating-a-private-key)
    from Google API Console.
+Not needed for GKE (Google Container Engine).

   * Save your credential as `service-account-creds.json`

-3. Deploy the service account credentials to the cluster:
+3. Deploy the service account credentials to the cluster.
+Not needed for GKE.

    ```
    kubectl create secret generic service-account-creds --from-file=service-account-creds.json